davidcerny/GEOS26100-Fall2022/README.md

     Error:    Problem processing line 26 in file ""Tedford_phylo.Rev""
   ```

-  Unfortunately, this issue is still unresolved, so I'd recommend modifying the exercise by asking the students to try out a different prior -- e.g, `dnExponential(5)`.
+  Unfortunately, this issue is still unresolved, so I'd recommend modifying the exercise by asking the students to try out a different prior – e.g, `dnExponential(5)`.

 - The script for Lab 8 (`Tedford_FBD_strictclock.Rev`) *will* run with the current version of RevBayes, but the program will flood the screen with warnings about attempts to set fossil ages to illegal values.
 As it turns out, this occurs when the root of the tree is a sampled ancestor, and the `mvRootTimeSlideUniform` move attempts to change its age (see RevBayes issue [#544](https://github.com/revbayes/revbayes/issues/544) and pull request [#559](https://github.com/revbayes/revbayes/pull/559)).
 We can get rid of the warnings simply by commenting this move out.

 ## FAQ

 **What about Labs 1–4?
-What were they about and why aren't they here?**
+What were they about and why are they not here?**

 The first four labs of the course were dedicated to finding a pre-existing character matrix in the literature (Lab 1); constructing one's own toy matrix for different types of pasta (Lab 2); parsimony analysis in PAUP\* (Lab 3); and time-scaling parsimony trees using R, RStudio, and `paleotree` (Lab 4).
 Unlike the handouts for Labs 6--8, which I wrote pretty much from scratch, the handouts for the first four labs were heavily based on earlier materials prepared by [Anna Wisniewski](https://github.com/wisniewskianna) and [Graham Slater](https://github.com/grahamjslater), so it didn't feel appropriate to upload them to my personal GitHub.